1980 UCI Track Cycling World Championships

 The 1980 UCI Track Cycling World Championships were the World Championship for track cycling.
 They took place in Besançon, France in 1980.
 Due to the 1980 Summer Olympics only ten events were contested, 8 for men (5 for professionals, 3 for amateurs) and 2 for women.

+In the same period, the 1980 UCI Road World Championships were organized in Sallanches.